WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 created.
 The call URI MUST contain a UUID.

 The server MUST construct a client directive, which tells the client what media to send.
-This directive MUST include zero or more mic parameters, and zero or more cam parameters, corresponding to the sources and that the server wishes the client to send.
-These MUST be a subset of those present in the handler description.
+This directive MUST include zero or more stream elements, each of which MUST specify a source on the handler specified by the client, and a sink on the server.
 The server MUST specify the values for any codec which are not the default.
 The value for each parameter MUST be less than the value specified in the handler description from the client, and also MUST be less than its own maximum value from its own handler description.
 If a selected value differs from the default, it MUST be included in the directive.
-The directive MUST include the "id" attribute for the source.
-This is crucial to inform the peer which of its sources to send.

 Similarly, the server chooses which of its sources will send, and to which sinks on its peer it will send.
 It MUST NOT send media for which